 Australia changed its post-study visa policy in 2013.
 Since then, it has had an influx of immigrants from different parts of the world, especially South Asia.
-Australia’s high standard of living, its diverse and vibrant society, and a quality education system make it one of the best countries for immigration.
+Australia’s high standard of living, diverse and vibrant society, and quality education system make it one of the best countries for immigration.

-Brazil has a rich culture and an amazingly high human development index with a variety of amazing places you can visit and explore.
+Brazil has a rich culture and an amazingly high human development index, with a variety of amazing places you can visit and explore.
 Moreover, the country is renowned for its kind and welcoming population.
-It’s relatively easy to settle in Brazil although, having and proving your proficiency in Portuguese is very important.
+It’s relatively easy to settle in Brazil, although having and proving your proficiency in Portuguese is very important.

-While Brazil’s education system is not as developed as other western countries, it has an impressive number of highly ranked universities.
-São Paulo, Rio de Janeiro, Salvador, Minas Gerais, etc. are some of Brazil’s most popular study destinations.
+While Brazil’s education system is not as developed as other western countries, it has an impressive number of highly-ranked universities.
+São Paulo, Rio de Janeiro, Salvador, Minas Gerais, etc., are some of Brazil’s most popular study destinations.

-One of the top study abroad destinations for a number of reasons, the United Kingdom is a culturally diverse and welcoming place.
+One of the top study-abroad destinations for a number of reasons, the United Kingdom is a culturally diverse and welcoming place.
 The lack of a language barrier will make it easy for you to connect with people, make friends, and ace your academics.

 What’s more, UK universities consistently rank among the top universities in the world.
 So, after you graduate, you’ll be fully prepared for a challenging career.
-And the good news that international students can stay back for two years after graduation and look for a job or work only bodes well.
+And the good news is that international students can stay back for two years after graduation and look for a job or work only bodes well.

 Ireland offers a blend of rich history, city life, and beautiful nature.
 The Irish universities rank amongst some of the topmost universities in the world and offer courses in every possible discipline you can think of.
 Apart from scholarships and grants for studying in Ireland, the Irish government also offers a green card to international students.
 This allows them to look for a job or work in Ireland for up to a year.